 Plenty to do

 Explorers beware as you will be busy!
 Beaumaris Castle anchors the town to its past, rising up majestically for all to see the views that kept this thriving town safe for so long.
 Across from the castle is the courthouse, still working though more quietly now.
 In the midst of the town the old Gaol reminds you how hard life could be for those less fortunate than others.
 Souls were prayed for in the magnificent 14th century Church of St Mary’s and St Nicholas, stain glass windows and alabaster tombs abound.
 Walk along the Victoria Pier admiring the views and goings on.
 Give a respectful nod to the RNLI station standing guard to keep all who visit safe.
 Pop in and say hello to the crew as they prepare their boat for those in need.
 Take a boat trip along the Straits to Puffin Island.

-Centrally positioned to explore the rest of Anglesey once you are rested – follow the Anglesey Coastal Path to Penmon Lighthouse and Penmon Priory where the pebbled beach makes all who visit smile; a meander along lanes to Llanddona Beach where miles of sand await the castle builders, swimmers and walkers.
-Visit the recently restored Hidden Gardens at Cadnant where impressed you will be by all that surrounds you –carry on to Plas Newydd, the National Trust house that commands the most magnificent views for all to share.
+Centrally positioned to explore the rest of Anglesey once you are rested.
+Follow the Anglesey Coastal Path to Penmon Lighthouse and Penmon Priory where the pebbled beach makes all who visit smile.
+Meander along lanes to Llanddona Beach where miles of sand await the castle builders, swimmers and walkers.
+Visit the recently restored Hidden Gardens at Cadnant where impressed you will be by all that surrounds you.
+And carry on to Plas Newydd, the National Trust house that commands the most magnificent views for all to share.

-Explore Anglesey from beautiful Beaumaris – a town that holds a welcome throughout the year – the candy coloured houses cheer visitors on and remind them to return again and again.
+Explore Anglesey from beautiful Beaumaris.
+A town that holds a welcome throughout the year.
+Its’ candy coloured houses cheer visitors on and remind them to return again and again.